samvera/samvera.github.io/pages/samvera/manager_guide/hyrax_2.1/collections-2.1.md

 ![Collections Dashboard](/images/screenshots/collections-2.1.png)

 Click on the `New Collection` button at the top of the screen.
 If the repository contains more than one collection type, then a dialog box will pop up, giving you the option to select a collection type for the new collection.
+Depending on the settings defined for the collection types within a repository, some collection types may not be available to all users of the system.
+Users will only see choices for collection types they have permissions to create.

 Once you have selected a collection type, you will be required to name your new collection.
 You will also have the option to add additional metadata fields for your collection.